gegecom83/fbneo_libretro/README.md

 All settings are stored in `config.json` (auto-generated).
 You can configure:

+- Set the directories for ROMs, Title Images, and Preview Images for each system in the **Settings** dialog.
 - Paths to RetroArch and FBNeo core (.dll/.so/.dylib)
 - ROM folders per system
 - XML/DAT metadata files per system (optional)
 - Joystick button mappings and scrolling behavior
+- If no image is available, the launcher will display `"image not available"` in place of the image.

 ---